DanielAzami1/LazyTrade/README.md

 # LazyTrade

-Portfolio construction tool written in Python.
-Utilizes various web-scraping and financial packages to sequentially 'recommend' assets, which may in-turn be added to an arbitrary 'portfolio' saved in local memory.
+LazyTrade is a bespoke construction app written for Windows OS in Python ~3.7.
+It utilizes various the BeautifulSoup4 package and Yahoo finance api to sequentially 'recommend' assets, which may in-turn be added to an arbitrary 'portfolio' saved in local memory.
 These portfolios are persistent, and the gain/loss - both at the individual asset and overall portfolio level - are immediately available.

 ### Required Packages: